Maycus85/enterprise-endpoint-management-lab/README.md

 A successful Entra join alone is not proof of successful Intune enrollment.
 Automatic enrollment only works when all of the following are met: a supported Intune license, the user being included in the MDM user scope, a supported Windows edition, a successful Entra join, and correct tenant/enrollment restrictions.

 ### Registered, joined, and enrolled are not the same thing
-The lab clarified the practical difference between Microsoft Entra **registered**, Entra **joined**, **hybrid** Entra joined, and Intune **enrolled** — four different states describing different aspects of device identity and management, easy to conflate when troubleshooting.
+The lab clarified the practical difference between Microsoft Entra **registered**, Entra **joined**, **hybrid** Entra joined, and Intune **enrolled** - four different states describing different aspects of device identity and management, easy to conflate when troubleshooting.

 ### Device visibility and policy deployment are not instantaneous
-The device did not always appear immediately across Entra ID, Intune, and the Windows client — synchronization takes time.
+The device did not always appear immediately across Entra ID, Intune, and the Windows client, synchronization takes time.
 Before assuming a configuration failed, a manual sync and another device check-in should be triggered first.
 The same applies to policies: assignment, include/exclude groups, enrollment status, last check-in, OS applicability, and sync status should all be verified before troubleshooting the policy content itself.

 ### Conditional Access needs careful staged testing
 Conditional Access can block access before a device is fully enrolled and compliant.
 In lab environments, policies should first run in **report-only mode** or be scoped to a dedicated test group, with emergency/admin accounts excluded to avoid accidental lockout.